mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Bytecodes.md

 This is an optimized version of `JSOp::GetName` that skips all local scopes, for use when the name doesn't refer to any local binding.
-`NonSyntacticVariablesObject`s break this optimization, so if the current script has a non-syntactic global scope, this acts like `JSOp::GetName`.
+`NonSyntacticVariablesObject`s break this optimization, so if the current script has a non-syntactic global scope, use `JSOp::GetName` instead.

 Like `JSOp::GetName`, this throws a ReferenceError if no such binding is found (unless the next instruction is `JSOp::Typeof`) or if the binding